 Outline the next steps for your prospect to avoid a continual back-and-forth between you and them.
 Can they ask for revisions on your social media proposal?
 Will you follow up after a few days?
 Should they submit an initial payment?

-You can always use free sample proposal templates that can be customized to each of your prospects.
+You can always use a free social media report template that can be customized to each of your prospects.
 Here are a few advantages of using a template: